College Savings Calculators

-There are two college fund calculators: The single college planner is for one student, and the multiple version is for analyzing up to five students at once (but Monte Carlo only works on three due to an Excel limitation).
+There are two college fund calculators: The single college planner is for one student, and the multiple version is for analyzing up to five students at once.

-Both college calculators have a unique financial calculator sheet that takes taxes into account in great detail, so you can compare investing yourself in a non-529 plan discount brokerage account (AKA Doing It Yourself) to 529 college savings plans.
+Both college calculators have a unique financial calculator sheet that takes taxes into account in great detail, so you can compare 529 college savings plans with investing yourself in a non-529 plan discount brokerage account (AKA Doing It Yourself).

-This matters because it's important to know exactly how much to save, because it's very expensive, and one needs to avoid having the lack of funds being the reason why they didn't graduate.
-The only way to know exactly how much is needed, is to input and account for all of these factors that will happen to a student in the Real World.
+This matters because it's important to know exactly how much to save, because it's very expensive, and one needs to avoid lacking funds being the reason why they didn't graduate.
+The only way to know how much is needed, is to input and account for all of these factors that will happen to a student in the Real World.

-There is a detailed student budget calculator for both public and private colleges so you can see those differences on the same page.
+There is also a detailed student budget calculator for both public and private colleges, so you can compare those differences on the same page.

 • Total cost (in today's dollars), and how much will be paid out-of-pocket during college.
 The total cost is accounted for in a detailed monthly student budget.
 You can also ignore all of the details, and just input total estimated monthly expenses.
 You can also ignore out-of-pocket all together.

-The student budget section is the most functional of any college planning software ever, because it has the most expense items, you can set a different inflation rate for each expense, and you can manually override them to be whatever you want in every year (to account for vacations like a big Europe trip in only one year).
+The student budget has plenty of expense items, you can set a different inflation rate for each expense, and you can manually override them to be whatever you want them to be in every year (to account for vacations like a big Europe trip in only one-year).

 • How much you have saved now, and how much you plan to save.